psychemedia/sin-eater-resources/src/_first_trigger.md

 __William John's Tale__

-> "One William John, of the parish of *Lanboydi*, a smith, on going home one night, being somewhat drunk and bold (it seems too bold), saw one of the *corpse canddles*; he went out of his way to meet with it, and when he came near it, he saw it was a burying, and the corpse upon the bier, the perfect resemblance of a woman in the neighbourhood whom he knew, holding the *candle* between her fore fingers, who dreadfully grinned at him; and presently he was struck down from his horse, where he remained a while, and was ill a long time after before he recovered.
+> "One William John, of the parish of *Lanboydi*, a smith, on going home one night, being somewhat drunk and bold (it seems too bold), saw one of the *corpse candles*; he went out of his way to meet with it, and when he came near it, he saw it was a burying, and the corpse upon the bier, the perfect resemblance of a woman in the neighbourhood whom he knew, holding the *candle* between her fore fingers, who dreadfully grinned at him; and presently he was struck down from his horse, where he remained a while, and was ill a long time after before he recovered.
 This was before the real burying of the woman.
 His fault, and therefore his danger, was his coming presumptuously against the *candle*.— This is another sensible proof of the apparition and being of spirits."

 __Rees Thomas' Tale__